Shredder121-me/gateway/README.md

 **NOTE**: This section is not yet implemented.

-Services authenticate with the gateway by sending OP 0 IDENTIFY to the `/gateway` endpoint.
-Based on what the gateway has to say about this, it may send back either OP 1 ACCEPT or OP 2 REJECT.
+Services authenticate with the gateway by sending OP 0 `IDENTIFY` to the `/gateway` endpoint.
+Based on what the gateway has to say about this, it may send back either OP 1 `ACCEPT` or OP 2 `REJECT`.
 If OP 1 is received, the gateway is willing and able to accept a websocket connection from the client.
 OP 2 means any of

 - The gateway is not accepting more connections
 - The client is already connected to the gateway